 Let’s start this Google Cloud SQL tutorial by understanding how database services impact businesses.
-One of the top reasons why more and more businesses are moving to the cloud is to take advantage of the cloud database services.
-Moving their workloads to the cloud database has been proven to be one of the smartest and beneficial decisions for their businesses as it reduces the management expenses overhead.
+One of the top reasons why more and more businesses are moving to the cloud is to take advantage of cloud database services.
+Moving their workloads to the cloud database has been proven to be one of the smartest and most beneficial decisions for their businesses as it reduces the management expenses overhead.

 Google Cloud is one of the leading Cloud Providers and has its very own cloud-based MySQL database engine.
-Google Cloud SQL is just a cloud version of good old MySQL relational database management System which has all the bells and whistles of MySQL DBMS along with some added features.
+Google Cloud SQL is just a cloud version of a good old MySQL relational database management System that has all the bells and whistles of MySQL DBMS along with some added features.
 It is also integrated with Google APP Engine.

 In this Google Cloud SQL tutorial, we will learn all about Google Cloud SQL and cover the following topics in the given order.

 So without any further delay, let’s get started.